 Before submitting a full application for review, please read the following information carefully and contact the Research Ethics Board Coordinator (REB) REB@surreyplace.ca with any questions.

 A full application is required if you plan direct distribution of recruitment materials to specific clients or caregivers.
 This would include distributing information through emails (either individual or through an email distribution list), phone calls, or in person.
 Proposals must include a Surrey Place (SP) staff member as an investigator or sponsor.
-Project Teams that do not have a Surry Place Employee as an investigator will need to secure a sponsor who is an employee of Surrey Place.
-The role of the sponsor is to support the project within Surrey Place, e.g., liaise with managers and staff, support recruitment etc. The sponsor is also responsible for the ethical conduct of the project within the Surrey Place.
+Project Teams that do not have a Surrey Place Employee as an investigator will need to secure a sponsor who is an employee of Surrey Place.
+The role of the sponsor is to support the project within Surrey Place, e.g., liaise with managers and staff, support recruitment etc. The sponsor is also responsible for the ethical conduct of the project within Surrey Place.

 Upon submission, your proposal will be screened for level of risk.
 Projects posing minimal risk will be assigned to delegated review by the Chair or Vice-Chair of the REB.
 Projects that exceed minimal risk will be reviewed by the full board.